1st Cavalry Division patch

 Summary

 The surviving elements of Range Platoon withdrew across the stream under fire.
-Cat Platoon fired from the south bank to hold enemy attention while Range extracted its wounded.
+The terrain compounded every difficulty: the north bank of Suối Gia Ui is significantly higher than the south, a product of centuries of drainage off Núi Chứa Chan cutting a recessed channel into the rising ground.
+The 83rd NVA had built their bunker complex into this elevated reverse slope, giving them direct downward fire onto the stream crossing and the south bank.
+Cat Platoon on the lower south bank was effectively firing straight up into a steep earthen wall; their rounds hit the bank face while the enemy fired down from prepared positions on the lip above.
+Cat Platoon maintained suppressing fire from the south bank, but the elevation differential meant the direct fire support Range most needed could not reach the bunkers.
 Supporting fires were brought to bear throughout the afternoon: direct and general support artillery (including 8-inch guns from Xuan Loc), aerial rocket artillery, Air Cav gunships, and six USAF F-100s dropping 500-lb bombs on the bunker complex.
 Three KIA could not be retrieved from the ambush site that day and were left under enemy guns with great reluctance.
 They were recovered in a combat assault on April 23.

 Context and Contested Details